A Guide To Conditional Approvals For Home Buyers

 - Gift letters for home buyers using gift funds for their down payment

-- A letter of explanation for a recent large withdrawal
+- A letter of explanation for any recent large withdrawal

 Advantages Of A Conditional Loan Approval

-You probably already know that you should get preapproved for a mortgage before you start shopping for houses.
+You probably know you should get preapproved for a home loan before shopping for houses.
 But conditional underwriting approval will make your bargaining position even stronger.

 For one thing, receiving conditional approval will set you apart as a home buyer.
-If you find yourself in a bidding war with another buyer, the fact that you’ve received conditional approval tells the homeowner that you’re the more serious candidate.
+If you find yourself in a bidding war, aconditional approval signals to the seller that you’re likely the more serious candidate.

-And if you’re looking to build your own home, the builder may require conditional approval before moving forward with the process.
+If you want to build a home, the builder may require conditional approval before moving ahead with construction.
 No builder wants to commit to a construction project only to have the purchase fall through during the underwriting stage.